 When attending virtual meetings, all staff should follow expected professional standards in relation to:

-- Dress code - Location, e.g. avoid noisy areas, nothing inappropriate in the background
+- Dress code - · Location, e.g. avoid noisy areas, nothing inappropriate in the background policy is linked to our:

-11. Links with other policies and development plans
+11. Links with other policies and development plans This